Experiencing God’s Guidance in Times of Uncertainty

 Nevertheless, Jesus embraced His cup willingly and was very obedient to the Father’s will.
 Jesus knew that the Father would not fail Him.
 Jesus knew before the crucifixion that He could subject Himself to the crucifixion, die, and live again.
 In His humanity, He submitted to the Father.
 In His divinity, He was equal to God.

 In discernment, being open to God’s will is very much important.
-We can listen to God through many ways such as spiritual exercises like Ignatian spirituality, attending Mass to receive Holy Communion, reading the Bible using the Lectio Divina method, and seeking spiritual direction.
+We can listen to God in many ways, such as through spiritual exercises like Ignatian spirituality, attending Mass to receive Holy Communion, reading the Bible using the Lectio Divina method, and seeking spiritual direction.
 It would be good to observe patterns and consistency in our spiritual life and journal them down and talk to a spiritual director.

 When there is a conviction from within, it could also be a sign that this is what God’s will is for us.
 The conviction is enduring and doesn’t burn out.
 Our hearts are attracted to many things in life.
 We can apply the principles of consolation and desolation taught by Saint Ignatius of Loyola.